VirtualGamePad

 - Secure: The code is open for anyone to review.
 No need to trust a random app from who-knows-where.

-- Easy to Use: Just install the app on your phone and the server on your PC.
-Connect via Wi-Fi and enjoy!
+- Easy to Use: Just install the app on your phone and download the portable server on your PC.
+Connect via Wi-Fi (or USB) and enjoy!

 - Economical & Eco-friendly: No need to buy a new gamepad.
 Use your old phone instead.
 Save money and reduce e-waste.